 With a good website maintenance plan, you can quickly revert to a previous backup of your website, change your password and update your plugins.

 ● Out-of-date Modules and Plugins

 The use of modules and plugins on the website is to add more functionality and flexibility to the website.
 However, they cause harm to your website when they are not updated regularly.
 Out of date modules and plugins are the usual culprits behind millions of hacked websites.

 A good website maintenance plan will include all the necessary updates that will enable the plugins and modules to adapt to the evolving technology.

 Website maintenance cost varies across different websites and for numerous reasons.
 Part of these reasons includes your website functionality, framework, and size.
 Here are some factors that determine your website maintenance cost:

 ● Domain Name, Hosting, And SSL Certificate

-A domain name, hosting, and SSL certificate are the most basic cost you will incur and they are billed yearly.
-The price is determined by the web hosting provider you use.
+A domain name, hosting, and SSL certificate are the most basic cost you will incur, and they are billed yearly.
+You can determine the price by the web hosting provider you use.
 Domain names cost between $10 – $20 yearly.
-For hosting, shared hosting or dedicated hosting are the two options available to you.
+For hosting, shared hosting, or dedicated hosting are the two options available to you.

 An SSL certificate is important to protect your user’s security as well as their personal and financial details.
 Google also ranks sites with SSL certificates higher than other sites.
 SSL certificates cost $5 – $250 yearly.